SkymouseStudios/skymse-jekyll/_posts/2019-11-07-turn-leads-into-customers-with-an-initial-offer.md

 ---
 layout: post
 author: John Welch
-title: The Secret to Turning Website Leads into Happy Customers
+title: "The Secret to Turning Website Leads into Happy Customers: The Initial Offer"
 subtitle: Selling is hard.
 But luckily there's something called "the initial offer" that makes it much easier.
 description: This blog post explains how to build and execute a winning marketing